 Selected Social Determinants of Health for Rural Iowa

-5% of Iowa residents lack health insurance (Kaiser, 2015).
+4.7% of Iowa residents lack health insurance (Kaiser, 2019).
 According to the USDA Economic Research Service, the average per capita income for Iowans in 2019 was $51,865, with the rural per capita at $50,438.
 The ERS reports, based on 2019 ACS data, that the poverty rate in rural Iowa is 11.1%, compared with 11.0% in urban areas of the state.
 8.8% of the rural population has not completed high school, while 7.3% of the urban population lacks a high school diploma according to 2015-2019 ACS data reported by ERS.
-The unemployment rate in rural Iowa is at 3.8% while in urban Iowa it is at 3.6% (USDA-ERS, 2015).For a national comparison, please see an overview of the United States.
+The unemployment rate in rural Iowa is at 2.8% while in urban Iowa it is at 2.7% (USDA-ERS, 2019).

 Helps rural communities and organizations build rural health infrastructure.
 Supports health systems programming to enhance effectiveness and eliminate health disparities.
 Provides rural health advocacy and outreach, coordination of rural health resources, and consultation to healthcare communities and providers in rural Iowa.

 There are more organizations related to Iowa in the organizations section.